Lawmakers Urge Trump Conviction for Inciting Riot

 After splitting with his last legal team over the weekend, however, it is said Trump insists that his defense rest on the purported illegality of the 2020 election — claims of which were roundly dismissed in nearly every court to have heard them.

+In their brief, Castor and Schoen ceded only that there was a joint session of Congress called to meet on January 6.
+They called it debatable whether Trump was accurate in saying that the results of the November election were suspect, and said Trump is protected in any case by the First Amendment.

+As for what made the election results suspect, the brief cites state changes to their election laws “under the convenient guise of the Covid-19 pandemic.”

-Trump’s impeachment managers wrote Tuesday that the former president cannot invoke free speech as a defense.
+Impeachment managers wrote Tuesday that the former president cannot invoke free speech as a defense.
 Noting that the First Amendment exists only to protect the democratic system, they said those rights mean little if a president can provoke lawless action.

 “If the Senate does not try President Trump (and convict him) it risks declaring to all future presidents that there will be no consequences, no accountability, indeed no Congressional response at all if the violate their oath to ‘preserve, protect and defend the Constitution’ in their final weeks — and instead provoke lethal violence in a lawless effort to retain power,” the brief states.